 If you are wondering how to connect with Him, it is very simple.
 All you have to do is accept Him, and as necessary, confess your fault or wrong to Him, remembering that He already knows.
 The private eyes, remember, except He is not watching you to judge you, but to be there for you as an abiding friend.
 The book of 1John 1:9 (ESV) states: “If we confess our sins, He is faithful and just to forgive us and cleanse us from all unrighteousness.”
 You may have already known this, but I wanted to add this scripture in case you thought I was making this up.

 Finally, if you struggle to believe that God is good, which I have notice many of us wrestle with when things go wrong in our lives, remember that Jesus came to give His life on the cross so that a new covenant could be establish, and someday a new kingdom.
-I know we like to see instant results, but for us, time is essential.
+I know we like to see instant results, because for us, time is essential.
 The good news is, there are some who can help you through the process: counselors, clergy, or a good friend who will help you to see from a more positive perspective, or who will just be with you.
 Setting healthy boundaries may be more difficult for some than others, so if this is something that you struggle with, I encourage you to get the assistance that will help you to accomplish this.